davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 The Arduino platform has grown to become an incredibly popular choice for makers, hobbyists, and professionals alike.
 It is incredibly easy to use, and the large community of users provides a wealth of tutorials and information.
 Additionally, the open-source nature of the platform makes it easy to customize and expand upon existing projects.
 It is a great platform for anyone looking to get started with physical computing projects.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Introduction
+parent: ARDUINO PLATFORM
-title: Simulations
+title: Arduino simulations
 nav_order: 4
 ---